My entry for Supernatural Writing Contest

 I ran my hand along its truck.
 It was warm and smelled of springs.

 He tapped the tree with the other end of the staff.
 The tree began to shrink back to its original size, a seedling.
-Pulling a small spade from under his cloak he began to dig the seedling up.
+Pulling a small spade from under his cloak he dug the seedling up.
 “It cannot stay here.
 It belongs on the outside of the circle.”

 “Why did you show me that” I asked.